Green Day

 In 2010, a stage adaptation of American Idiot debuted on Broadway.
 The musical was nominated for three Tony Awards: Best Musical, Best Scenic Design, and Best Lighting Design, winning the latter two.
 The band was inducted into the Rock and Roll Hall of Fame in 2015, their first year of eligibility.
 Members of the band have collaborated on the side projects Pinhead Gunpowder, the Network, Foxboro Hot Tubs, the Longshot, and the Coverups.
 They have also worked on solo careers.

-Green Day has sold more than 75 million records worldwide, making them one of the world's best-selling artists.
-The group has been nominated for 20 Grammy awards and has won five of them with Best Alternative Album for Dookie, Best Rock Album for American Idiot and 21st Century Breakdown, Record of the Year for "Boulevard of Broken Dreams", and Best Musical Show Album for American Idiot: The Original Broadway Cast Recording.
+Green Day has sold roughly 75 million records worldwide as of 2024, making them one of the best-selling music artists.
+The group has been nominated for 20 Grammy Awards and won five: Best Alternative Album for Dookie, Best Rock Album for American Idiot and 21st Century Breakdown, Record of the Year for "Boulevard of Broken Dreams", and Best Musical Show Album for American Idiot: The Original Broadway Cast Recording.